 Yes, some apps have tried and moved on to solving other problems in the coffee space.
 And yes, making untappd for coffee is hard because coffee is something you brew at home and there are a lot of ways to brew it.
 Beer is just simpler but of course has its own challenges as well.

-But there is an app, that is like Untappd for Coffee.
+Yes, there is an app, that is like Untappd for Coffee.
 An app that rewards your progress with badges, helps you learn about coffee, connects you with fellow coffee lovers, helps you learn about your tastes, keeps a running log of all the amazing styles and techniques of coffee you have enjoyed (including where you have enjoyed them), and even has a world class brew recipe editor for finding and fine-tuning brew recipes.

 That app is called Good Fika, and you can download it today.